raspiblitz/raspiblitz/README.md

 ##### RELEASE: Update RaspiBlitz to a new Version

-This is common way to update your RaspiBlitz.
+This is a common way to update your RaspiBlitz.
 Choose this option to prepare your RaspiBlitz for a new SD card image containing the new version release.

 ##### PATCH: Patch RaspiBlitz code

 With Patching you have now an easy way to sync your RaspiBlitz code/scripts with the official RaspiBlitz GitHub Repo or even your own forked GitHub Repo.
-This is an option for people that report bugs and we like to offer them a quick script update (patch) between RaspiBlitz releases or for people who want to develolp on the RaspiBlitz and sync code between their IDE, forked GitHub and their RaspiBlitz.
+This is an option for people that report bugs and we like to offer them a quick script update (patch) between RaspiBlitz releases or for people who want to develop on the RaspiBlitz and sync code between their IDE, forked GitHub and their RaspiBlitz.

 ##### LND: Interim LND Update